the Medieval Quarter

 Meeting Place

-• We’ll start the tour on time, if you’re running a little late, you might find us at the first stopping point between M&S and the Hugo Boss store further down New Cathedral Street.
+We’ll start the tour on time, if you’re running a little late, you might find us at the first stopping point outside the front on the Corn Exchange in Exchange Square.

-• We’ll end the tour in the same place we started, next to Shambles Square.
-The length of the walk is approximately 2km.
+We’ll end the tour back where we began… opposite the Old Shambles.
+The length of the walk is approximately 1.5km.

 What’s nearby